 Remember your goals as a parent

 It would be satisfying to be able to parent Baby exactly the way that you want to.
 But you and your partner are in this for the long haul, and your habits need to be sustainable – meaning that things will be a lot more difficult in the long run if the two of you don’t learn how to make your different parenting styles work together.
 Your goal as a parent isn’t to win the most arguments or prove that you know more about raising a child than your partner does.
-Instead, it is to teach Baby valuable lessons and equip him with the ability to make good decisions as he gets older.
+Instead, it is to teach Baby valuable lessons and equip them with the ability to make good decisions as they get older.

 Set aside some time to look ahead with your partner